 We have written before about why bounce rate is important but here’s how it effects a blog.
 Google Analytics has now changed their reporting to focus on engagement rate, instead of bounce rate.
 If your blog posts have a lower engagement rate than the rest of your website, it could mean a number of things:

 - Your page has ranked highly in Google and you’re getting a lot of traffic, not all of which might be relevant to the business.

 - The blog post contains content that isn’t relevant to your brand, so users are reading the post and leaving

 - It’s not clear from the blog post landing page what the user should do after reading.
 Do you want them to subscribe?
 Do you want them to submit their details or buy something?
 You must usher the user along the path you want them to take.

-You can also use goals and ecommerce information to see which blog posts generate sales and leads.
+You can also use conversions and ecommerce information to see which blog posts generate sales and leads.

-From the example below you can see that one blog post has generated a large number of leads for this website.
+From the example below you can see that one blog post has generated a large number of leads for this website (note this screenshot is from Universal Analytics would be and .
 Again, they can use this information to build similar content and create even more leads.